+Notes.
 See Section 3.2 for a detailed description.
-For Cut 4, 105 flares are exclusively coincident with a known Galactic 4FGL-DR4 source or a gamma-ray emitting nova.
-Ten additional flares are spatially coincident with 1 or more Galactic 4FGL-DR4 source, or a gamma-ray emitting nova.
-All of these flares have a solar distance > 16°.
+For Cut 4, 105 flares are exclusively coincident with a known Galactic 4FGL-DR4 source or a gamma-ray-emitting nova.
+Ten additional flares are spatially coincident with one or more Galactic 4FGL-DR4 sources or a gamma-ray-emitting nova.
+All of these flares have a solar distance >16°.